-After breakfast at guest house our trail passes through a pine forest and we continue our walk on the trail that goes north up the Benkar valley.
+After breakfast at the guest house, our trail passes through a pine forest and we continue our walk on the trail that goes north up the Benkar valley.
 We cross Dudh Koshi River and pass Chumoa and Monjo villages before reaching the entrance of the Everest National Park.
-Then after crossing a suspension bridge, we pass Jorsale village and walk alongside of the Dudh Koshi and Bhote Koshi rivers.
-We ascend on a steep trail and reach Namche Bazaar which is probably the biggest sherpa comunity town in the Everest region.
+Then after crossing a suspension bridge, we pass Jorsale village and walk alongside the Dudh Koshi and Bhote Koshi rivers.
+We ascend on a steep trail and reach Namche Bazaar which is probably the biggest sherpa community town in the Everest region.
 Overnight in Namche Bazaar.

 From here we ascend towards Tengboche village which houses the very famous Tengboche monastery which is the biggest monastery of the Everest region.
 It is located within the Sagarmatha National Park which is a UNESCO World Heritage Site.
 The monastery is blessed with panoramic views of the Himalayas, including Mt.
 Everest, Nuptse, Lhotse, Ama Dablam and Thamserku.
 Overnight in Tengboche.

 Our trail descends and passes through lush forests of birch, confer and rhododendron trees.
 While trekking we can admire good views of Mt.
 Everest, Ama Dablam and Lhotse.
 We walk downhill to Debuche and cross the Imja River to reach Pangboche.
 We choose the upper Pangboche trail and admire the Himalayan vista and the Pangboche Monastery.
 We continue our walk to the Imja Valley and Lobuche River before ascending to Dingboche.
-It is a picturesque village with beautiful barley, potato and buckwheat fields complete with grazing animals dotted along those fields.overnight at Dingboche.
+It is a picturesque village with beautiful barley, potato and buckwheat field complete with grazing animals dotted along those fields.
+Overnight at Dingboche.

 There is also a lot of meandering on rough terrains.
 As we reach the base camp, we enjoy the incredible melt patterns and admire the gently rounded ice towers on the upper part of the Khumbu glacier.
 The Everest Base Camp is stunningly beautiful.
 We can enjoy amazing views of Nuptse, Khumbuste and Pumori mountains from the base camp.
 After soaking in the beauty, we walk back towards Gorak Shep where we spend the night.
 Overnight in Gorak Shep.

-After returning to Gorak Shep, will have lunch ta same hotel.
-After lunch we descend to Pheriche to spend the night.
+After returning to Gorak Shep, will have lunch ta the same hotel.
+After lunch, we descend to Pheriche to spend the night.
 Overnight in Pheriche.

-after breakfast at Lukla we will take domestic flight back to Kathmandu. overnight at hotel in Thamel.
+after breakfast at Lukla we will take a domestic flight back to Kathmandu. overnight at hotel in Thamel.